siderolabs/talos/website/content/v1.11/talos-guides/configuration/disk-encryption.md

 ---
 title: "Disk Encryption"
-description: "Guide on using system disk encryption"
+description: "Guide on using disk encryption"
 aliases:
   - ../../guides/disk-encryption
 ---

-It is possible to enable encryption for system disks at the OS level.
+Talos Linux supports disk encryption for system volumes, and for user volumes.

-Currently, only [STATE]({{< relref "../../learn-more/architecture/#file-system-partitions" >}}) and [EPHEMERAL]({{< relref "../../learn-more/architecture/#file-system-partitions" >}}) partitions can be encrypted.
+System volumes include the `STATE` and `EPHEMERAL` partitions:

-STATE contains the most sensitive node data: secrets and certs.
+- `STATE` contains the most sensitive node data: secrets and certs.
-The EPHEMERAL partition may contain sensitive workload data.
+- `EPHEMERAL` may contain sensitive workload data.

 Data is encrypted using LUKS2, which is provided by the Linux kernel modules and `cryptsetup` utility.
 The operating system will run additional setup steps when encryption is enabled.

-If the disk encryption is enabled for the STATE partition, the system will:
+If the disk encryption is enabled for the `STATE` partition, the system will:

-- Save STATE encryption config as JSON in the META partition.
+- Save `STATE` encryption config as JSON in the `META` partition.
-- Before mounting the STATE partition, load encryption configs either from the machine config or from the META partition.
+- Before mounting the `STATE` partition, load encryption configs either from the machine config or from the `META` partition.
-  Note that the machine config is always preferred over the META one.
+  Note that the machine config is always preferred over the `META` one.
-- Before mounting the STATE partition, format and encrypt it.
+- Before mounting the `STATE` partition, format and encrypt it.
-  This occurs only if the STATE partition is empty and has no filesystem.
+  This occurs only if the `STATE` partition is empty and has no filesystem.

-If the disk encryption is enabled for the EPHEMERAL partition, the system will:
+If the disk encryption is enabled for the `EPHEMERAL` partition, the system will:

 - Get the encryption config from the machine config.
-- Before mounting the EPHEMERAL partition, encrypt and format it.
+- Before mounting the `EPHEMERAL` partition, encrypt and format it.
-  This occurs only if the EPHEMERAL partition is empty and has no filesystem.
+  This occurs only if the `EPHEMERAL` partition is empty and has no filesystem.

 Talos Linux supports four encryption methods, which can be combined together for a single partition: